AI & Agents

 1. Fast.io MCP Server

 The Fast.io MCP Server gives your AI agents persistent workspace storage.
 This acts as the base layer for an automated pipeline.
-Installing it via clawhub install dbalve/fast-io gives OpenClaw access to multiple tools for managing media files.
+Installing it via clawhub install dbalve/fast-io gives OpenClaw access to 19 tools for managing media files — from uploads and downloads to workspace organization and AI-powered file chat.

 Key Strengths: